 You can type plain text instructions into the Collection Instructions box.
-This is displayed to the user when they collect the credential from the Self-Service Request Portal.
+This is displayed to the user when they collect the credential from the Self-Service Request Portal or the Self-Service Kiosk.

 If you want to access the Self-Service Request Portal from a mobile device, you can set the following options: